Felton Mathew

 Felton Mathew (1801 – 26 November 1847) was New Zealand's first Surveyor General.
 Central Auckland was laid out by him.
-Felton Mathew Avenue was named after him, and is a difficult incline amongst the cycling community in Auckland.
+Felton Mathew Avenue is named after him.

 Early life

 Mathew was born at Goswell Street in London in 1801 to Felton Mathew (1757–1818) and Jane Carter (1763–1830).
 Nothing is known about his upbringing or education.
 In 1829, he became engaged to his cousin Sarah Mathew, the sister of George Felton Mathew; George was a close friend to the poet John Keats.
 The cousins would marry in Sydney on 21 January 1832.
 They had no children but Sarah gave birth to several still-born.
 From soon after their wedding, they lived at Windsor on the Hawkesbury River.

 Career in Australasia

 In 1829, Felton Mathew arrived in New South Wales aboard Morley to take up appointment as Assistant-Surveyor of Roads and Bridges.
 In 1836, he was appointed by the Colonial Office in London as Town Surveyor at Sydney.
 Soon afterwards he turned down the position of Chief Surveyor at Port Phillip as he perceived the position less secure as it was a local position.
 This choice proved unfortunate for Mathew as in 1839, the Colonial Office decided that the Australian states should govern its own affairs and discontinued all appointments that it had made.
 It was at this point that Captain William Hobson arrived in Sydney and he offered Mathew the post of acting Surveyor-General of New Zealand.
 There are conflicting reports whether Mathew was given guarantees that this position be confirmed as permanent by the Colonial Office.
 In January 1840, the Mathews came to the Bay of Islands with Governor Hobson on HMS Herald.

 Mathew was on Herald with Hobson in the Waitematā Harbour looking for a site for the future Auckland when Hobson had the stroke which almost incapacitated him.
 Mathew made another exploratory trip, examining the Waitematā Harbour, and was with the first party of officials to settle in Auckland in September 1840.
 He travelled down to Wellington and back with Hobson's party in 1841.